nautobot/nautobot/nautobot/docs/development/getting-started.md

 #### Invoke Configuration

-The invoke tasks have some default configuration set via Invoke's [Configuration](http://docs.pyinvoke.org/en/stable/concepts/configuration.html#environment-variables) which you may want to override, these include:
+The Invoke tasks have some default [configuration](http://docs.pyinvoke.org/en/stable/concepts/configuration.html) which you may want to override.
+Configuration properties include:

-- `python_ver`: the python version which is used to build the docker container (default: 3.7)
+- `python_ver`: the Python version which is used to build the Docker container (default: `3.7`)
-- `local`: run the commands in the local environment vs the Docker container (default: False)
+- `local`: run the commands in the local environment vs the Docker container (default: `False`)
-- `compose_dir`: the full path to the directory containing the docker-compose yaml files (default: "/full/path/to/nautobot/development")
+- `compose_dir`: the full path to the directory containing the Docker Compose YAML files (default: `"<nautobot source directory>/development"`)
-- `compose_file`: the docker-compose yaml tile to use (default: "docker-compose.yml")
+- `compose_file`: the Docker Compose YAML file to use (default: `"docker-compose.yml"`)
-- `compose_override_file`: the default docker-compose override file to use if it exists (default: "docker-compose.override.yml")
+- `compose_override_file`: the default Docker Compose override file to use if it exists (default: `"docker-compose.override.yml"`)

-These setting may be overridden several different ways (listed in order of precedence):
+These setting may be overridden several different ways (from highest to lowest precedence):

 - Command line argument on the individual commands (see `invoke $command --help`) if available
-- Using environment variables such as `INVOKE_NAUTOBOT_PYTHON_VER` the variables are prefixed with `INVOKE_NAUTOBOT_` and must be uppercase
+- Using environment variables such as `INVOKE_NAUTOBOT_PYTHON_VER`; the variables are prefixed with `INVOKE_NAUTOBOT_` and must be uppercase
-- Using the `invoke.yml` file (see invoke.yml.example)
+- Using an `invoke.yml` file (see `invoke.yml.example`)

 #### Working with Docker Compose